Figure W4A: Wiarton harbour (c. 1920s).

 Figure W4B: Wiarton harbour around 1930.

 Figure W4B offers a view taken from the wharf near where the ship is docked in the previous image.
-In both pictures, the ribs of a sunken breakwater barge are visible, protruding from the water just west of the wharf.
+In both pictures, the ribs of a sunken breakwater barge are visible, protruding from the water just west of the wharf, where the sawmill of Gideon Kastner once stood.
 The large building at right in Figure W4B still stands today and has been long known as the "Anchor Inn".

 Figure W4C: Easterly view of Wiarton harbour around 1940.